Skip to Content

 Closure Decision

-On March 7, 2022, the Secretary of Defense announced that the military, which had already ceased fuel operations at Red Hill, will permanently defuel and close the facility.
+On March 7, 2022, the Secretary of Defense announced that the military, which had already ceased fuel operations at Red Hill, would permanently defuel and close the facility.
 That decision came after I cosponsored legislation in the last Congress (2021-2023) to close Red Hill.
 The Secretary of Defense’s decision effectively achieves the goals of our legislation and my Fiscal Year 2021 National Defense Authorization Act (NDAA) amendment directing the military to conduct an assessment to plan for possible alternatives to Red Hill, including new fuel storage sites outside of Hawai‘i.
-In addition, I worked with my colleagues in the Hawai‘i Congressional delegation and as a member of the House Appropriation Committee to secure over $2.1 billion in the Fiscal Year 2022 and 2023 federal funding bills to ensure Red Hill’s continued remediation and closure and to address the health concerns related to the water contamination crisis.
+In addition, I worked with my colleagues in the Hawai‘i Congressional delegation and as a member of the House Appropriation Committee to secure $2.2 billion in federal funding bills to ensure Red Hill’s continued remediation and closure and to address the health concerns related to the water contamination crisis.

-The DoD will work closely with the State of Hawai‘i and other key stakeholders to ensure Red Hill’s closure is done in a safe, methodical and timely way.
+The Navy will continue to work closely with the State of Hawai‘i and other key stakeholders to ensure Red Hill’s closure is done in a safe, methodical and timely way.
 I have regularly engaged and will continue to engage with senior military and civilian leaders to ensure this happens.
-Rest assured that I will conduct the necessary oversight to ensure all of this is achieved and the community is engaged and consulted with throughout the process.
+I will conduct the necessary oversight to ensure all of this is achieved and the community is engaged and consulted with throughout the process.

 Federal Appropriations and Authorizations

-In the Fiscal Year 2023 NDAA, which I was actively involved in drafting, Congress directed the military to move forward with defueling the facility.
+All this follows the important work put into the Fiscal Year 2023 NDAA where Congress directed the military to move forward with defueling the facility.
 The bill also:

 1. Requires the military to issue a publicly available report every quarter on the status of the effort to close Red Hill.